uptane/uptane.github.io/governance.md

 # Uptane Governance

 This document covers Uptane's governance and committer process.
-It also lists the individuals who serve on its Industry Advisory Group, and as the governing body of the Uptane Alliance.
+It also lists the individuals who serve on its Industry Advisory Group, and on the Board of JDF Project Uptane

-### Uptane Alliance
+### JDF Project Uptane

 In July of 2018, Uptane was officially adopted into IEEE's Industry Standards and Technology Organization (ISTO) as the Uptane Alliance.
-Uptane is currently a Linux Foundation Joint Development Foundation (JDF)project.
+Uptane is currently a Linux Foundation Joint Development Foundation (JDF) project.
 The project will continue to oversee standardization of the Uptane open-source software in order to ensure that manufacturers and suppliers follow best practices for updates within the automotive industry.

 As a Linux Foundation JDF project, Uptane has officially formed a Board of Directors and is governed by a set of bylaws.
 The Board of Directors may be changed by action of a majority of board members.
 The board members are: